mzagozen/nso-node-service/README.md

 ```

 First you will change the default YANG module prefix from `cpe-example` to `ce`,
-to keep the expressions used throughtout the rest of the package shorter.
+to keep the expressions used throughout the rest of the package shorter.
 Open
 the `nso-run/packages/cpe-example/src/yang/cpe-example.yang` file and change the
 `prefix cpe-example;` statement to `prefix ce;`: